 Dr Thomas Moore

-Previously he has been Director of Cross-Disciplinary Learning and Teaching (2016-2018) and Director of Learning and Teaching in Humanities and Social Sciences (2012-2016).
+Dr Moore has been Director of Cross-Disciplinary Learning and Teaching (2016-2018) and Director of Learning and Teaching in the previous Faculty of Humanities, Social Sciences, and Languages (2012-2016).

-Dr Moore is keen to supervise PhD students in the field of international political theory, including questions about the ethical dimensions of International Relations.
-Dr Moore is available to comment on ethical questions within international politics, including just war, the ethics of Brexit, and the politics of state violence.
+Dr Moore is keen to supervise PhD/MA/UG students in the field of international political theory, including questions about the ethical dimensions of International Relations.
+Dr Moore is available to comment on ethical questions within international politics, including ethical foreign policy, the ethics of borders and state-sanctioned violence, and the politics of International Law.

 My research is in the area of international political theory, examining the critical limits of International Relations theory through the work of Thomas Hobbes, Carl Schmitt and the realist tradition.